 The Online Webzine edition is for people who want to view ATPM in their Web browser, while connected to the Internet.
 It provides sharp text, lots of navigation options, and live links to ATPM back issues and other Web pages.
-You can use Sherlock to search3 all of the online issues at once.
+You can use Sherlock to search all of the online issues at once.
 The Offline Webzine is a HTML version of ATPM that is formatted for viewing offline and made available in a StuffIt archive to reduce file size.
 The graphics, content, and navigation elements are the same as with the Online Webzine, but you can view it without being connected to the Internet.
 It requires a Web browser.
 The Print PDF edition is saved in Adobe Acrobat format.
 It has a two-column layout with smaller text and higher-resolution graphics that are optimized for printing.
 It may be viewed online in a browser, or downloaded and viewed in Adobe's free Acrobat Reader on Macintosh or Windows.
 PDFs may be magnified to any size and searched with ease.
 The Screen PDF edition is also saved in Adobe Acrobat format.
 It's a one-column layout with larger text that's optimized for reading on-screen.
 It may be viewed online in a browser, or downloaded and viewed in Adobe's free Acrobat Reader on Macintosh or Windows.
 PDFs may be magnified to any size and searched with ease.
 What Are Some Tips for Viewing PDFs?

-- You can download4 Adobe Acrobat Reader for free.
+- You can download Adobe Acrobat Reader for free.
 If you have a Power Macintosh, Acrobat Reader 4 has better quality and performance.
-ATPM is also compatible with Acrobat Reader 3, for those with 680x0 Macs. - You can zoom the PDF to full window width and scroll through articles simply by single-clicking anywhere in the article text (except underlined links). - You can quickly navigate between articles using the bookmarks pane at the left of the main viewing window. - For best results on small screens, be sure to hide the bookmarks pane; that way you'll be able to see the entire page width at 100%. - Try turning Font Smoothing on and off in Acrobat Reader's preferences to see which setting you prefer. - All blue-underlined links are clickable.
-Links to external Web sites are reproduced in footnotes at the bottoms of pages, in case you are reading from a printed copy. - You can hold down option while hovering over a link to see where it will lead. - For best results, turn off Acrobat's "Fit to Page" option before printing.
+ATPM is also compatible with Acrobat Reader 3, for those with 680x0 Macs. - You can zoom the PDF to full window width and scroll through articles simply by single-clicking anywhere in the article text (except underlined links). - You can quickly navigate between articles using the bookmarks pane at the left of the main viewing window. - For best results on small screens, be sure to hide the bookmarks pane; that way you'll be able to see the entire page width at 100%. - Try turning Font Smoothing on and off in Acrobat Reader's preferences to see which setting you prefer. - All blue-underlined links are clickable. - You can hold down option while hovering over a link to see where it will lead. - For best results, turn off Acrobat's "Fit to Page" option before printing.
 Why Are Some Links Double-Underlined?

-In the PDF editions of ATPM, links that are doubleunderlined lead to other pages in the same PDF.
+In the PDF editions of ATPM, links that are double-underlined lead to other pages in the same PDF.
 Links that are single-underlined will open in your Web browser.
 What If I Get Errors Decoding ATPM?

 ATPM and MacFixIt readers have reported problems decoding MacBinary files using early versions of StuffIt Expander 5.x.
-If you encounter problems decoding ATPM, we recommend upgrading to StuffIt Expander 5.1.4 or later5.
+If you encounter problems decoding ATPM, we recommend upgrading to StuffIt Expander 5.1.4 or later.
 How Can I Submit Cover Art?